 OK, so assuming you could invest your money for 5 years or more and are prepared to accept a degree of risk, how do you actually go about doing it?

 You could learn how to choose your own investments.
 But building up the knowledge to make an informed decision on what to do with your money isn’t always a quick task.
 By delegating the research to an adviser, it could free up your time and energy to spend on something else.

 There is a cost involved with instructing a professional to do some work for you.
 But if you have other things you’d rather do with your time than spend hours researching online, an advice fee could be a fee worth paying.

 If you’ve never invested before, it’s easy to get overwhelmed by the size of the task.
 It can feel like a whole other world.
 It certainly speaks another language.
 So if you’re not sure where to even start, an advice service could help to cut through the noise.

 Whether you take advice online or with an adviser, it can help to reduce the task of investing to a manageable size.
 You’ll be asked a set of simple questions to clarify what’s relevant, before having your options helpfully streamlined for you.

 Bear in mind that different advice services charge different fees and usually have a minimum investment level as eligibility criteria.
 To find out about getting investment advice from HSBC, see your advice options.

-When you research something yourself, you’re often left with a nagging doubt that you might not have come to the right conclusion.
+When you research something yourself, you may doubt whether you’ve come to the right conclusion.
 You know, that ‘what-if-I-missed-something?’ feeling.

-Yet when you receive a professional investment recommendation, you can feel more confident and reassured that the investment decision you’re taking is well-informed one that’s suitable for you right now.
+Yet when you receive a professional investment recommendation, you can feel reassured that the investment decision you’re taking is a well-informed one that’s right for you.